Mikele11/React-lerning/README.md

 <a name="conditional"></a>Conditional render - conditional rendering in the react works like you do in javascript.
 Here you need the boolean values and unary operator **?**

+#### 27.09.2018 — react-complete-guide

+<a name="pseudo"></a>Pseudo selector - Pseudo selectors are an alternative to selectors in the radium module.
+We declare the global component and then work with the pseudo selectors of this component

+<a name="stateless"></a>Stateless and Stateful components -Stateless components is components without state.
+These components take data, but do not manipulate them.
+Stateful components - have a state and manipulate data.

+<a name="hoc"></a>HOC(higher-order components) -Higher-order components take the component as data and return the component transforming it.

+<a name="context"></a>Context - Context is designed to share data that can be considered global for a tree of React components, such as the current authenticated user, theme, or preferred language.

 ## Questions

 #### 25.09.2018 — react-complete-guide

 **There were no questions on this stage**

+#### 27.09.2018 — react-complete-guide

+I did not quite understand how to use refs and context api